rcjorgensen/mmm/README.md

-# :hamburger: :poultry_leg: :spaghetti: :curry: :ramen: :sushi:
+# mmm :hamburger: :poultry_leg: :spaghetti: :curry: :ramen: :sushi:

 CLI for organizing recipes, ingredients and more